Eight principles: Full heat

 This is indicated by fever, thirst, red face, red eyes, constipation, scanty dark urine, full rapid pulse and a red tongue with yellow coating.
 It arises when there is an excess of Yang energies in the body.
 It can be caused by consuming hot energy foods, or long standing emotional problems causing for example liver qi stagnation.
 It can also be caused by invasion by an external pathogenic factor.

 Empty heat

 Empty heat is characterised by afternoon fever, dry mouth, dry throat at night, night sweats, a feeling of heat in the chest and in the palms and the soles, dry stools, scanty dark urine and a floating and rapid pulse and a peeled tongue.
 It is usually accompanied by a feeling of restlessness and vague anxiety.
-The difference between full heat is that empty heat is cause by a deficiency of Yin rather than an excess of Yang.
+The difference between full heat is that empty heat is caused by a deficiency of Yin rather than an excess of Yang.